things to do in Granada

 Shop at the Arab market

-The mercado artesania is an arabic-style bazaar with shops selling bags and purses, jewellery, arabic lanterns, clothing, souvenirs and more.
+The mercado artesania is an arabic-style bazaar with shops selling bags and purses, jewellery, arabic lanterns, clothing, souvenirs and more, definitely one of the best places to find things to buy in Granada.
 It can be found right next to the cathedral in the middle of the city, so if you’re visiting the cathedral then the arab market is a great place for a wander and to pick up some souvenirs.

 Go hiking in the Sierra Nevada